DevikalyanDas/NucleiSegnet-Paper-with-Code/README.md

 * Perform the stain normalization and cropping into patches of 16 (Multi-organ dataset has image size of 1000 x 1000).
 This will be done by running ``` python color_norm.py```.
 You can give here the image sizes and path to folders (train,test,valid) and also path where the cropped normalized patches can be saved.
 * Then run the ```python main.py``` which will start the training process.
 It requires path to the saved color normalized patches and various other parametrs.
 You can change all at the top of the scripts
 * For the test, run the ```python test.py``` which will carry out the inference on the test set.
 But remeber to give the path to your saved weights, model and test image patches.
+* For overlaying the mask on the test image, run ```python overlay_mask.py``` .
+Remember to give the correct path at the start of the script
 * All the scripts, are run together in Google colab, to show how to run the scripts.

 ## Script Dependencies (code summary)